cilium/cilium/Documentation/operations/performance/benchmark.rst

 nodes connected back-to-back by a 100Gbit/s network interface.
 Upon popular request we have included performance numbers for Calico for comparison.

+.. admonition:: Video
+  :class: attention

+  You can also watch Thomas Graf, Co-founder of Cilium, dive deep into this chapter in `eCHO episode 5: Network performance benchmarking <https://www.youtube.com/watch?v=2lGag_j4dIw&t=377s>`__.

 .. tip::

    To achieve these performance results, follow the :ref:`performance_tuning`.